The Knit Rider expander adds clock OUT and reset IN / OUT connections to the Knit Rider sequencer. It doesn’t work without Knit Rider Eurorack module.

 - pdf user manual download

-You can build your own Knit Rider Expander with our DIY kit.
+You can still build your own Knit Rider Expander with our DIY kit.
 Go through the complete assembly guide below and make sure that you understand all the steps.